China's big banks flag asset pressure due to virus, boding ill for smaller kin

 "We expect there will be an increase in overdue loans in the first quarter and first half," Bank of China Ltd's 601988.SS, 3988.HK Chief Risk Officer Liu Jiandong said after the lender published annual results on Friday.
 The bank's president added that the impact is likely to be short-term and controllable.

-ICBC President Gu Shu likewise said the outbreak "will put some pressure on our asset quality," but that the lender is confident on its overall situation.
+ICBC President Gu Shu likewise said the outbreak "will put some pressure on our asset quality," but that the lender is confident in its overall situation.

 Big-bank confidence is down in part to plush capital reserves which can help ease the impact of a downturn.